 - Duration Benchmarking.
-Use this type of benchmarking if you want to know the absolute amount of time spent between two points in program execution. - □ Context Aware Profiling.
-Use this type of benchmarking if you want to be able to measure time spent in a specific thread's context vs. time spent in threads that preempt or are yielded to by this thread.
+Use this type of benchmarking if you want to know the absolute amount of time spent between two points in program execution. - Context Aware Profiling.
+Use this type of benchmarking if you want to be able to measure time spent in a specific thread's context vs. time spent in threads that preempt or are yielded to by this thread. - Printf Logs.
+Use this type of debugging if you want to send messages about the execution state to CCS.